aleen42/PersonalWiki/projectManagement/review/review.md

 - Project scope management includes the processes involved in defining and controlling what is or is not included in a project.
 - The scope management plan can be informal and broad or formal and detailed, based on the needs of the project.
 - Information from the project charter provides a basis for further defining the project scope.
+- Many information technology projects also require detailed functional and design specifications for developing software, which also should be referenced in the detailed scope statement.
+- The project scope statement should reference supporting documents, such as product specifications that will affect what products are produced or purchased, or corporate policies, which might affect how products or services are produced.
+- The project scope statement, stakeholder requirements documentation, and organizational process assets are the primary inputs for creating a WBS.

 #### False